-Recognizing the signs of labor can help you know when it's time to call your health provider and head to the hospital.
-Learning about the stages of labor can help you know what to expect during labor and delivery.
+Learning the signs of labor can help you know when it's time to call your health provider and head to the hospital.
+Learning about the stages of labor can help you know what to expect during labor and birth.

-Labor occurs in three stages.
-When regular contractions begin, the baby moves down into the pelvis as the cervix both effaces (thins) and dilates (opens).
-How long labor lasts and how it progresses is different for every woman.
-But each stage features some milestones that are true for every woman.
+Labor happens in three stages.
+How long labor lasts and how it moves from stage to stage are different for every woman.
+But each stage has some signs that are true for most women.

 During early labor:

-- You may feel strong and regular contractions that last 30-60 seconds and come every 5 to 20 minutes and last 30 to 60 seconds.
+- You may feel strong and regular contractions that come every 5 to 20 minutes and last 30 to 60 seconds.

 During active labor:

-- Your contractions will become stronger, longer and more painful.
+- Your contractions get stronger, longer and more painful.